-(Psalms 66:15) I will offer to you burnt offerings of fattened animals, with the smoke of the sacrifice of rams; I will make an offering of bulls and goats.
+(Psalms 66:15) I will offer unto thee burnt sacrifices of fatlings, with the incense of rams; I will offer bullocks with goats.
 Selah.

 The priests were required to offer all of these sacrifices according to God's instructions in behalf of the people who brought them; people could not offer these sacrifices themselves in their own way.
 We all have our own responsibilities to fulfill before God, and just as King Saul learned not to do what only Samuel (as God's prophet and judge) could do, we need to learn what God forbids and requires of us.
 Similar to the special work of God's priests, Jesus is the only One who could offer the perfect sacrifice (himself) as His Father required for us to be saved by grace through faith in Jesus.